aws-samples/aws-lex-web-ui/README.md

 - Ability to programmatically configure and interact with the chatbot UI using JavaScript

+#### Fixes/changes in version 0.18.0
+- Move from webpack V3 to webpack V4 in the lex-web-ui component.
+- Move to npm version 7.10.0.
+- Update component package versions.
+- Resolve dependabot alerts.
+- Fix to resolve update problem where Cognito Supported Identity Providers is reset to just Cognito.
+An update will now preserve the existing Supported Identity Providers.
+- Set AWS sdk to version 2.875.0.
+- Improve Lex V2 support to handle responseCard defined as a session attribute in sessionAttributes.appContext.responseCard.
+- Removed support for AWS Mobile Hub based distribution.

 #### Fixes/changes in version 0.17.9
 - New support for Lex Version 2 Bots - added template parameters for V2 Bot Id, Bot Alias Id, and Locale Id.
 When a V1 Bot name is provided, the template will configure resources to use